SimoneBuranti/API_Project_2021/README.md

 ## 📂 Repository Structure
 - `Delivery/` – C source code (`API_Project_Buranti.c`)
-- `testgenerator.py` – Python utility for generating test cases
+- `inputgen.py, suitegen.py` – Python utility for generating test cases

 ## 🏆 Evaluation
-This project was submitted and was awarded the maximum grade of **30L**.
+This project was awarded the maximum grade of **30L**.
 The evaluation was based on automated testing of correctness and efficiency across multiple test batteries.